ibm-cloud-docs/cloud-for-education/faq.md

 {: faq}
 The service instance will not appear on Resource List and billing of the instance stops from next month.
 IBM Cloud retains the service instance for 7 days and in case you need to restore the same instance back, please raise a support ticket for "IBM Cloud for Education" in 7 days upon deleting instance from IBM Cloud UI.
 After 7 days, the service instance will be deleted permanently and can no longer be restored.

-## Can't Submit block allocation request
+## Can't submit block allocation request?
 {: #faq-BlockAllocation-Req}
 {: faq}
 Please make sure that "First Date of Usage" is later than the current time.
 The time zone by default is UTC.

-## which model of GPU cards are installed on the servers?
+## Which model of GPU cards are installed on the servers?
 {: #faq-GPU-Model-Supported}
 {: faq}
 Nvidia V100 is used.
 Customers cannot access GPU directly, and can only access virtual GPU virtualized from V100.

-## Do you support OS not shown in the image library like Ubuntu 20 etc?
+## Do you support Operating Systems not shown in the image library, like Ubuntu 20 etc?
 {: #faq-OS-Supported}
 {: faq}
 Yes.
-We are able to support the most popular OS in the market, please submit a ticket or click on the help to share with us the configuration detail.
+We are able to support the most popular Operating Systems in the market, please submit a ticket or click on the help to send us the configuration detail.